We are committed to leading the way for our profession in taking urgent action to address the climate emergency and biodiversity crisis.

 To achieve our mission, we are committed to a number of actions listed in our declaration.
 Our Action 2030 report for 2019/20 sets out everything we achieved last year and what we hope to achieve in 2021.

-We have since published ‘Climate Emergency and Biodiversity Crisis: The Facts and Figures‘ which we will review biennially to keep our members up to date on the state of these crises.
-We have also reviewed our Environment Policy to get our journey to net zero underway which can be viewed below.
+We have since published our Carbon Reduction Plan (CRP) and reviewed our Environment Policy to get our journey to net zero underway which can be viewed below.
+The CRP sets out how we will achieve this and our principles for offsetting emissions.
+We have also published ‘Climate Emergency and Biodiversity Crisis: The Facts and Figures‘ which we will review biennially to keep our members up to date on the state of these crises.

 The climate emergency and biodiversity crisis is a key focus topic for the Strategic Policy Panel.
 They will continue to highlight these crises where possible and call for action using nature-based solutions.
 The work of our Country Policy Groups and Policy Team will also feed into this, looking at how changes can be implemented across the UK and Ireland.